 Say you want to continue your group plan with your full-time employees but want to offer an ICHRA for remote or hourly workers.
 ICHRA allows you do do that.

-Excepted Benefit HRAs and Group Plans
+Can you offer an Excepted Benefit HRAs (EBHRA) and Group Plan together?

 There are some instances in which an employer may wish to offer an HRA in addition to the traditional group health plan, for example to cover the cost of copays, deductibles, or other costs not covered by the plan.
 Excepted Benefit HRAs allow for higher levels of employer contributions than flexible spending arrangements (FSAs) and the unused funds can rollover year to year.